Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 - Address any leftover risks with your team

 j.
-Scope document check.
+Scope document check

-- Gather your scope documents
+- Gather your project scope documents

-- Assess the predicted scope VS actual scope
+- Assess the predicted scope vs actual scope

 - Discuss the results with your team

 k.
-Do your deliverables check.
+Do your deliverables check

 Project management hinges on deliverables.
 What tangible or intangible goods or services are your clients expecting?
 What tangible or intangible goods or services were delivered?
-Hopefully, the answers to these 2 questions align.
+Hopefully, the answers to these two questions align.
 Now is the time to prove it.

-- Check that deliverables are handed off
+- Check that deliverables and outputs are handed off

-- Check for all deliverable approvals
+- Check for all deliverable approvals and sign offs

 If there are any outstanding contracts and agreements with vendors, contractors, and so on, now is the time to reach out to concerned parties and get every signature and date stamp you need.